montoyamoraga/SiguesAhi/README.md

-# TITLE TBD
+# are-you-still-here

 ## About

-This is a project by Aarón Montoya-Moraga.
+"Are you still here?" is is a project by Aarón Montoya-Moraga.

 ## The artwork